-Two Danish islands came 1st and 2nd place in a major EU competition, awarding islands for innovative renewable energy solutions whose examples will inspire other islands and energy communities.
+Two Danish islands came 1st and 2nd place in a major EU competition, awarding islands for their innovative renewable energy solutions which can inspire other islands and energy communities.

 Denmark is a green pioneer

 The winners have embraced a green agenda for decades, putting their communities at the heart of the transformation towards fully renewable energy systems.